ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 We'll continue to update this document as we progress through our implementation and further testing improvements.

+## Implementation

+Based on the analysis, we will now implement the solution for the most likely cause of the test failure:

+1. Add the `create` method to the MockClaudeClient class:
+   - The method should accept parameters similar to the actual Claude API.
+   - It should use the stored custom responses to simulate API behavior.
+   - Implement proper error handling and rate limiting simulation.

+2. Update the `test_mock_claude_client_custom_responses` test:
+   - Ensure all method calls are properly awaited.
+   - Verify that the test is using the correct API interface.

+We will implement these changes and then run the test suite to verify the fix.

+We'll continue to update this document as we progress through our implementation and further testing improvements.

 ## Implementation Results

 After implementing the `create` method in the MockClaudeClient class, we observed the following results: